ashm97/ashm97.github.io/_pages/about.md

 * 2019/09 - Handed in masters thesis <i>Differentialble diagnosis of bacterial and viral infection: a data-driven meta analysis</i> achieving a distinction on both the final research project and overall grade.
 * 2019/06 - Student Travel Grant from [Defense Threat Reduction Agency](https://www.dtra.mil/) to present at the Chemical and Biological Defense Science & Technology Conference 2019, USA.
 * 2019/05 - Received and gladly accepted PhD scholarship in antimicrobial-resistance research from the [Medical Research Foundation](https://www.medicalresearchfoundation.org.uk/) at [Imperial College London](https://www.imperial.ac.uk/).
-* 2018/09 - awarded MRes studentship (funded by [Defence Science and Technology Laboratory](https://www.gov.uk/government/organisations/defence-science-and-technology-laboratory)) to research differentiable signatures of bacterial and viral infection, based in the [University of Liverpool](https://www.liverpool.ac.uk/).
+* 2018/09 - Awarded MRes studentship (funded by [Defence Science and Technology Laboratory](https://www.gov.uk/government/organisations/defence-science-and-technology-laboratory)) to research differentiable signatures of bacterial and viral infection, based in the [University of Liverpool](https://www.liverpool.ac.uk/).
 * 2018/07 - 3-month genomics data science internship with the [Computational Biology Facility](https://www.liverpool.ac.uk/computational-biology-facility/).
 * 2018/01 - Course demonstrator for second year computational finance module.